 i) Specific details of biodiversity enhancement measures to include enhancement for birds, bats and reptiles. (to include swift bricks, bat boxes, hedgerow habitat enhancement)

 16. The details pursuant to condition 1 shall show the height of the proposed dwellings to reflect the parameters set in the Design and Access Statement shown as between 2 and 2.5 storeys high.

 Reason: In the interests of visual amenity

-16. There shall be no occupation of the development hereby permitted until the provision, by way of a Section 278 Agreement between the applicant and Kent County Council Highways, of the works identified in the application are agreed with the planning and highway authorities.
+17. There shall be no occupation of the development hereby permitted until the provision, by way of a Section 278 Agreement between the applicant and Kent County Council Highways, of the works identified in the application are agreed with the planning and highway authorities and provided at an agreed trigger point.
 Full details of the proposed details shall be submitted to and approved in writing by the Local Planning Authority.

 Reason: In the interests of highway safety.

 18. The development shall not commence until details of the proposed slab levels of the buildings and the existing site levels have been submitted to and approved in writing by the Local Planning Authority.
 The development shall be carried out thereafter in accordance with the approved details.

 Reason: In order to secure a satisfactory form of development.